openwallet-foundation-labs/fwos-native-template/README.md

 * java: openjdk 11.0.11 2021-04-20
 * javac: javac 11.0.11

-The following part around the NDK differs from [https://github.com/Entidad/mendix-native-template-ariesjs#native-template-version-635---afj-034---android](Native Template Version 6.3.5 - AFJ 0.3.4 - Android).
+The following part around the NDK differs from [Native Template Version 6.3.5 - AFJ 0.3.4 - Android](https://github.com/Entidad/mendix-native-template-ariesjs#native-template-version-635---afj-034---android).
 The rest of the steps are very much the same.

 Ensure you have NDK installed by using the `sdkmanager` tool